 Welcome to University Libraries' LibGuide honoring the 75th anniversary of the end of World War II.
 Here you will find content on World War II such as e-books and videos.
 We are also remembering the loved ones of UToledo students, faculty, and staff who served in World War II with our Wall of Honor.
-If you would like to add your loved one to the Wall of Honor, go to the link in our Wall of Honor tab to fill out the web form.
-The names will be displayed here on the LibGuide as well as the Wall of Honor located on the 1st floor of Carlson Library.
+The names are displayed here on the LibGuide and were also displayed throughout the Fall 2020 semester on the Wall of Honor that was located on the 1st floor of Carlson Library.

 September 1, 1939: Germany invades Poland.